shoelace-style/shoelace/docs/tutorials/integrating-with-rails.md

 import '@shoelace-style/shoelace/dist/themes/dark.css'; // Optional dark mode
 ```

-!> In this example, the entire dependencies are imported for simplisity.
+!> In this example, all Shoelace components are imported for simplicity.
 However, importing directly from
 `@shoelace-style/shoelace` may result in a larger bundle size than necessary.
 Consider importing only the components
 you actually need in the actual application.